predict-idlab/pyRDF2Vec/CONTRIBUTING.md

 # Contributing

 Thank you for wanting to bring your part to the `pyRDF2Vec` development.
+It's always heartwarming to see other people putting their stone in the building of something much bigger.

+This document is created to facilitate your contributions by sharing the necessary knowledge and expectations.
+Feel free to open a pull request if you have implemented half a feature and/or an issue if you are stuck.
+We will be happy to help you and thank you for your work!

 The project being new, there are many opportunities for contributions:
 1. [**Add a new embedding technique**](#add-a-new-embedding-technique): the field of natural language processing is advancing rapidly.
 As such, many of the techniques used in the original implementation of RDF2Vec were outdated.